junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam breathes heavily when he gets out of the car, stepping onto the uneven ground.

 The back street they parked is covered with litters, empty bottles mostly.
-Dean has to force his brain to not think if those are the exact same ones Sam has to juice up with demon blood from.
+Dean has to force his brain to not think if those are the exact same ones Sam had to drink to get himself all juiced up with demon blood.

 This really seems to be the worst plan they've ever made -- worst since Sam said "Yes."

 "You okay?"
-Dean eyes his brother from the back.
+Dean eyes his brother gingerly from the back.

 Sam's chest heaves and falls violently when he looks up at the apartment window from outside.
 He bites his lips hard.